awsdocs/amazon-redshift-developer-guide/doc_source/r_TRUNC.md

 # TRUNC function<a name="r_TRUNC"></a>

 The TRUNC function truncates a number and right\-fills it with zeros from the position specified\.
-This function also truncates a time stamp and returns a date\.
+This function also truncates a timestamp and returns a date\.

 ## Syntax<a name="r_TRUNC-synopsis"></a>